HePeng2016/CFSP/README.md

-        motifTools  Map Feature FeatureProfile SimpleFile  Out.libsvm
+        motifTools  Map Feature FeatureProfile SimpleTagFile  Out.libsvm

-  This command is composed of a keyword followed with Feature file FeatureProfile file orginal sequence file and out file.The output file is libsvm format.The FeatureProfile is unnecessary.
+  This command is composed of a keyword followed with Feature file,FeatureProfile file ,sequence file which recorded sequences with tag and out file.The output file is libsvm format.The FeatureProfile is unnecessary.

+  The format of SimpleTagFile is described as follow:

+      1 TTTAACCTT..
+      0 AAACCCTTG..
+      1 CCCGGTTTA..
+      ...

+  The first symbol is the tag for each sequence.